emeirell/saltstack/README.md

 # saltstack
-Some nice examples for vRealize Automation SaltStack Config
+Some nice examples for vRealize Automation SaltStack Config.
+Hope you enjoy it.